jordancannon88/quest/README.md

 | `infrastructure/alb/template.yaml`   | This template deploys an ALB to the public subnets, which exposes the ECS services.   |
 | `infrastructure/ecs/template.yaml`   | This template deploys an ECS cluster to the private subnets.
 Along with a Service for a Docker image.   |

-## Manual Deployment
+## CLI Deployment

-Instructions on how to setup this repo on an AWS account using the AWS CLI.
+Instructions on how to setup this repo on AWS using the AWS CLI.

 ### Prerequisites